Story

 Marshall announced the Marshall Plan while receiving an honorary degree from Harvard alongside Robert Oppenheimer (left), George C. Marshall (third from left), Omar N. Bradley (fifth from left), and T. S. Eliot (second from right).
 U.S. Department of Energy

-HALF A CENTURY AGO a victorious nation spent billions rescuing its shattered enemies and ailing allies.
-Here is a succinct anniversary reminder of an effort unique in history.
+Half a century ago, a victorious nation spent billions rescuing its shattered enemies and ailing allies.
+Here is a succinct anniversary reminder of a unique effort in history.

 Marshall’s offer gained immediate attention.
 MARSHALL PLEADS FOR EUROPEAN UNITY, ran a New York Times headline, and British Foreign Secretary Ernest Bevin later recalled his intense gratification when he heard of Marshall’s speech on a BBC broadcast.
 “It was like a lifeline to a sinking man,” he remembered.
 “It seemed to bring hope where there was none.”
 Bevin hurried to Paris, where he secured French support for a European conference like that which Marshall had proposed.
 Time was running short.